larry-lime/pyfinny/financials/README.md

 # Financials Folder

-The `financials` directory stores all the financial data for each company
+The `financials/` directory stores all the financial data for each company

 Example File Structure
 ```